sam-falvo/runt/STORIES.md

 QUEUED
 ------

-AS A: developer
-I WANT: the opportunity to see the stdout and stderr streams of any test, successful or not SO THAT: I can diagnose problems without resorting to applicaion-fragile tooling.

 DOING
 -----

+AS A: developer
+I WANT: the opportunity to see the stdout and stderr streams of any test, successful or not SO THAT: I can diagnose problems without resorting to application-fragile tooling.

 DONE
 ----